 Islands that you can see from these peaks:

 There are several mountain lodges and huts along Premužićeva staza that will come in handy if you would like to rest or stay overnight.

 - Mountain shelter “Rossijevo sklonište”

 - Mountain shelter “Ograđenica”

 - Mountain shelter “Skorpovac”

-I hiked the trail during the summer 2017.
-It took us 3 days with 16 people in our team.
+I hiked the trail during the summer of 2017.
+It took us 3 days with 16 people on our team.
 Some were my friends and some were friends of friends.
-It was mid-August and the weather in Croatia was hot.
-We came to the mountain house “Zavižan” the first evening to sleep over and started hiking in the morning.
-It was quite cold at “Zavižan” and we were dressed almost in winter gear, even though it was summertime.
+It was mid-August, and the weather in Croatia was hot.
+We came to the mountain house Zavižan the first evening to sleep over and started hiking in the morning.
+It was quite cold at Zavižan, and we were dressed almost in winter gear, even though it was summertime.

 During the rest of the trip, the weather was nice and warm.
-We came across very strong bura several times which often occurs on the mountain of Velebit.
+We came across a very strong bura several times, which often occurs on the mountain of Velebit.
 During all 3 days, we had a medium hiking tempo, but we walked all day.
-We took small breaks during hiking to chill, eat, or stare in nature.
+We took small breaks during hiking to chill, eat, or stare at nature.
 We slept over in mountain houses every night (we announced our arrival in advance).
 The people who welcomed us were extraordinary.

-I will definitely hike the Premužićeva staza again, hopefully this summer.
-I would like to go with only one or two people and take the slowest tempo possible to enjoy nature the longest I can.
+I will definitely hike the Premužićeva staza again.
+Next time, I would like to hike with only one or two people and take the slowest tempo possible to enjoy nature the longest I can.
 Premužićeva is calling me.

 - Hiking trails on Učka mountain